Learn About My Oboe Reed Making Process

-About Our Oboe Reeds
+About My Oboe Reeds

-My Approach To Oboe Reed Making
+Approach To Oboe Reed Making

 My approach to oboe reed making starts with an understanding of how oboists blow either by developmental stage or by personal preference.
 There is a range of production (blowing) styles, tonal preferences, and even schools of reed making from top professionals designed to support these preferences.
 I, too, have my own production style, and personal preference toward a beefier reed.
 However, to be a successful professional oboe reed maker, I must be flexible in approach.
 While my signature Magic Reed scrape is present in all of my reeds, each benefits from customized construction and nuanced scraping to achieve specific outcomes by model, including a lighter response.

 That being said, I specialize in high end reeds, and I believe that experienced players deserve well structured oboe reeds with the beef and nuance to fully take advantage of their playing capabilities.
 I have studied/tested many options on the market, and realized that the market lacked highly nuanced reeds made from harder and denser oboe cane.
 For me, harder cane permits much more nuance than softer cane, and for me, more consistent and superior results.
 High volume reed makers avoid harder cane because it is more difficult to work with, produces lower yields because of possible cracking, and is generally more time intensive.
-I was happy to meet this challenge and establish a niche market, making my professional oboe reeds unique in the industry.

 I employ the American long scrape in my oboe reeds, which is used almost exclusively in the USA.
 The reed is structured with a somewhat defined tip with an inverted soft V. The tip has a medium to somewhat shorter length, defined heart and back (with windows).
 The definition between the back and the heart is pronounced, except for student reeds.
 My heart has a thickness @ .4 (where we all measure it) with blending over the shoulders.
 This is not a one size fits all system.
 I never sacrifice tone and pitch in pursuit of the response needed by grade.
-Extra drying/finishing cycles promote a better and more reliable rReed for you.
+Extra drying/finishing cycles promote a better and more reliable reeds for you.